AbeTavarez/Traversing-the-DOM/README.md

     - <h1> has one child: "DOM Lesson one"
     - <p> has one child: "Hello world!"
     - <h1> and <p> are siblings

+## Navigating Between Nodes

+You can use the following node properties to navigate between nodes with JavaScript:

+    - parentNode
+    - childNodes[nodenumber]
+    - firstChild
+    - lastChild
+    - nextSibling
+    - previousSibling

+## Time to practice

+    1. Get familiar with the code in the HTML file
+    2. Then go to the JavaScript file to complete the exercise.